-Counseling highlights Ambivalence
+Counseling highlights our ambivalence

-In the current research and in my own practice, it has been shown that most people don't just need information of what to do or not do, they need true, long term motivation.
-The motivation for change is a central issue for the success of any goal, and the same is true within the counseling session.
-Often anxiety and ambivalence about change can emerge as resistance to even starting, and hinder the very actions you may need to take.
-As this is reflected in the counseling session, so it is in your life.
+Current research shows that most of us don't need more information about what to do or not to do.
+We need true, long term motivation.
+Motivation for change is a central issue for the success of any goal, and the same is true within a counseling or coaching session.

-But sometimes a client does need new information to make an informed decision, or need a better way of approaching a problem.
-At this stage I may ask if I can share information with you or provide you an alternative coping skill that may be useful.
-Once introduced I will follow up with an open-ended inquiry to see how this information fits with your values and beliefs, and you will evaluate the effectiveness.
+Nobody likes to be told what to do.
+When your friends, family members, or others tell you what you should do, it often provokes defensiveness.
+Sometimes, though, a client does need new information to make a decision or solve a problem.
+If this occurs, I may ask if I can share information with you or provide you an alternative coping skill that may be useful.
+I will then follow up with an open-ended inquiry to see how this information fits with your values and beliefs, and you can evaluate the effectiveness.